Browse

 Preventative medicine for heartworm can be highly effective, but it's essential to weigh the pros and cons before making a decision.

-• Regular Vet Checkups: Whether you choose to use preventatives or not, regular vet checkups are crucial.
+• Regular vet checkups - Whether you choose to use preventatives or not, regular vet checkups are crucial.
 Annual blood tests can detect heartworm infection early, allowing for prompt treatment.
+Prioritizing dog health care with routine exams ensures your pup stays protected.

 Ear infections are common, especially in pups with floppy ears that can trap moisture.
 Symptoms include head shaking, ear scratching, and discharge.
 Bacteria, yeast, and allergies are common culprits.

-• Regular Ear Cleaning: Clean your pup's ears once a week using a vet-recommended ear cleaner.
+• Clean your pup's ears once a week using a vet-recommended ear cleaner.
 Be gentle and avoid inserting anything deep into the ear canal.

-• Avoid Moisture Buildup: Dry your pup's ears thoroughly after swimming or bathing.
+• Dry your pup's ears thoroughly after swimming or bathing.
 Consider using cotton balls during baths to keep water out of the ears.

-• Monitor for Allergies: If your pup has allergies, manage them to reduce the risk of ear infections.
+• If your pup has allergies, manage them to reduce the risk of ear infections.
 Allergy-induced ear infections often accompany skin allergies.

 Allergies